I’m currently focusing on these things in my life:

 - Attending and speaking at conferences and events on software and business.

-- Writing Keep Your Rails App Healthy and Rails on Docker.
+- Updating Keep Your Rails App Healthy and Rails on Docker.

 - Changing Plymouth Software to offer productised consultancy, and …